luabind/luabind/doc/docs.rst

 Lua does not support operators such as ``!=``, ``>`` or ``>=``.
 That's why you can only register the operators listed above.
-When you invoke one of the mentioned operators, lua will define it in terms of one of the avaliable operators.
+When you invoke one of the mentioned operators, lua will define it in terms of one of the available operators.

 In the above example the other operand type is instantiated by writing